 Saw the pavement slot with a self-propelled power saw equipped with a depth gauge and alignment guide.
-Ensure the pavement slot is cut cleanly without uneven or jagged edges.
+Cut clean pavement slots free of uneven and jagged edges.

 Clean slots immediately after the cutting operation.
 Place wooden strips in the cut or place a durable cover to prevent slot shrinkage or damage before the wire is installed.